Eliminate Miter Dross and Save 40% Labor Cost via Baison 3D Laser.

 3. Water Jet Cutting

-A water jet is another useful technology for making miter cuts.
-Utilizing a pressurized water stream gives you smooth cuts.
 The movement of the water jet is controlled by a computer, making the process highly accurate and efficient.
-Moreover, you can employ this technique on various materials.
-This feature allows you to create miter cuts on multiple materials, making it perfect for any project.
+Moreover, you can employ this technique on various materials, allowing you to create miter cuts on multiple materials for any project.

 4. Laser Cutting